erijones/ssr/README.md

 steady state reduction (SSR)

 Hi Parker!
 This is the github we will use to share our code.
 The dynamical systems textbook is located in this directory.
+An edit